Best Exterior House Paint Brands

 Best Elastomeric Stucco Paint

-The Best Elastomeric Paint for Stucco and Brick in 2026: Behr Premium Elastomeric Latex Paint
+The Best Elastomeric Paint for Stucco and Brick: Behr Premium Elastomeric Latex Paint

 For stucco and brick, we recommend Behr Premium Elastomeric Latex Paint.
 This paint is ideal for stucco properties with hairline cracks.
+If you are dealing with leaks or moisture behind the walls, read how we stop stucco water intrusion for good.
 Elastomeric paints are thicker than standard latex paints, concealing existing cracks and helping prevent future ones.
 They are specifically formulated for masonry, stucco, and brick, and should not be used on other surfaces like wood, metal, or vinyl siding.

 Elastomeric Paint Durability Elastomeric paints are flexible, high-build coatings designed to expand and contract, bridging hairline cracks in vertical masonry surfaces.
 This extremely durable, mildew- and dirt-resistant, waterproof finish has superior elasticity and elongation properties to resist cracking.
+For a permanent solution, see our guide to waterproofing stucco exterior walls.
 It can withstand 98 mph wind-driven rain.
 The 100% acrylic latex formula provides a breathable film, releasing moisture that builds up in walls.
-A good over-the-counter elastomeric paint should last around 5 years, but this depends primarily on proper surface preparation and application.
+A good over-the-counter elastomeric paint should last 3–5 years in harsh climates and 4–7 years in moderate climates, but this depends primarily on proper surface preparation and application.
 Despite label claims, no standard paint lasts a lifetime.
 Paint manufacturers are in the business of selling paint and appreciate repeat business and brand loyalty.
 More durable and longer-lasting alternatives are available, offering cost savings by eliminating frequent repaints.
 Home Shield Coating®, for example, can save you money in the long run.

 Elastomeric Paint is Ideal for: